mkondratek/git-machete-blog-post/blog.md

 the state of more extensive repositories often gets difficult to interpret and non-intuitive.

-In view of these inconveniences, a company [VirtusLab](https://virtuslab.com/) created a plugin  — **a git repository organizer, and a rebase automation tool, named Git Machete.**
+Given these inconveniences, a company [VirtusLab](https://virtuslab.com/) created a plugin  — **a git repository organizer, and a rebase automation tool, named Git Machete.**